 Other drinks outside the beer tents

-In addition to the drinks listed above, outside the big beer tents you can find a lot more.
-At many of the smaller “tents” and booths all around the Wiesn you can also find tea, hot chocolate, fruit punch, and other options.
+In addition to the drinks listed above, outside the big beer tents you can find much more.
+At many of the smaller “tents” and booths around the Wiesn you can also find tea, hot chocolate, fruit punch, and other options.

 The smaller tents you’ll have to enter, but the food and drink booths all have their menus prominently posted when you walk up.